jrenaud90/CyRK/Documentation/Advanced CySolver.md

     cdef double y0 = y_ptr[0]
     cdef double y1 = y_ptr[1]

     # Use results of pre-eval function to update dy.
-Note that we are using the double* not the void* here.
+Note that we are using the double* not the char* here.
-    # Even though pre_eval_func was passed the void* it updated the memory that the double* pointed to so we can use it below.
+    # Even though pre_eval_func was passed the char* it updated the memory that the double* pointed to so we can use it below.
     dy_ptr[0] = y1
     dy_ptr[1] = coeff_1 * sin(y0) + coeff_2 * pre_eval_storage_ptr[0] + pre_eval_storage_ptr[1]